sararita28/Algorithms/README.md

-This repository is under construction.
+🚧 This repository is under construction.
 I am simply using it for note-taking purposes (for now).
 Eventually, I would want to organize it better to benefit other people and help them in their learning and understanding of data structures and algorithms.
-The language used in this rep is Javascript.
+The language used in this rep is <b>Javascript.</b>
 <h1>Data Structures</h1>
 <p><b>Definition:</b> A data structure (DS) is a way of organizing data so that it can be used efficiently.</p>
 <p><b>Why are they important?: </b>They're essential in creating fast and powerful algorithms, they help manage and organize data, they make code cleaner and easier to understand.
 They can make the difference between having an "okay" product to having an outstanding one.</p>